U.S. Customs and Border Protection, DHS.

-In addition to opening a new border crossing at Boquillas, this NPRM would revise the definition of a Class B port of entry to make the admissibility documents allowed at a Class B port of entry consistent with WHTI.
-The costs and benefits of obtaining WHTI-compliant documents were included in the final rule establishing WHTI.
+In addition to opening a new border crossing at Boquillas, this NPRM would revise the definition of a Class B port to make the admissibility documents allowed at a Class B port consistent with WHTI.
+The costs and benefits of obtaining WHTI-compliant documents were included in the Final Rule establishing WHTI.
 This NPRM would not result in any additional costs or benefits.

-This final rule does not directly impact small entities, because individuals will be affected by the final rule and individuals are not considered small entities.
-In the NPRM, we stated that we did not believe the rule would have a significant economic impact on a substantial number of small entities and requested comments regarding that assessment.
-As we did not receive any comments with information that shows this NPRM would have a significant economic impact on a substantial number of small entities, CBP certifies that this final rule will not have a significant economic impact on a substantial number of small entities at the final rule stage.
+This NPRM does not directly impact small entities because individuals will be affected by the NPRM and individuals are not considered small entities.
+Thus, we believe that this NPRM will likely not have a significant economic impact on a substantial number of small entities.
+We welcome any comments regarding this assessment.
+If we do not receive any comments with information that shows this NPRM would have a significant economic impact on a substantial number of small entities, we will certify that this NPRM will not have a significant economic impact on a substantial number of small entities at the final rule stage.

-The final rule will not have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.
-Therefore, in accordance with section 6 of Executive Order 13132, this final rule does not have sufficient federalism implications to warrant the preparation of a federalism summary impact statement.
+The NPRM will not have substantial direct effects on the States, on the relationship between the National Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+Therefore, in accordance with section 6 of Executive Order 13132, this NPRM does not have sufficient federalism implications to warrant the preparation of a federalism summary impact statement.

-DHS and CBP, in consultation with NPS within the U.S. Department of Interior, have been reviewing the potential environmental and other impacts of this proposed rule in accordance with the National Environmental Policy Act (NEPA) of 1969 (42 U.S.C.
+DHS and CBP, in consultation with NPS within the Department of Interior, have been reviewing the potential environmental and other impacts of this Start Printed Page 66866proposed rule in accordance with the National Environmental Policy Act (NEPA) of 1969 (42 U.S.C.
 4321 et seq.), the regulations of the Council on Environmental Quality (40 CFR part 1500), and DHS Management Directive 023-01, Environmental Planning Program of April 19, 2006.

 NPS prepared an environmental assessment (EA) that examines the effects on the natural and human environment associated with the proposed construction and operation of a visitor station and establishment of a Class B port of entry on the Rio Grande between the United States and Mexico within Big Bend National Park.
 The NPS EA encompasses all components of the Boquillas border crossing, including CBP operations of the port of entry.
 On April 29, 2011, NPS posted a notice of availability of the EA on NPS's Planning, Environment and Public Comment (PEPC) Web site at http://parkplanning.nps.gov/bibe and described how the public may provide comments on the EA.
 On June 28, 2011, NPS issued a Finding of No Significant Impact (FONSI) concluding that the proposed activities would not result in a significant impact to the human and natural environment.

-In accordance with NEPA, CBP has carefully reviewed the EA developed by NPS and has determined that it considers all potential impacts of the project accurately.
-Therefore, CBP is adopting the EA developed by NPS and issue a FONSI.
-CBP has posted the EA prepared by NPS and a Draft FONSI on the CBP Web site at www.cbp.gov and in the docket for this rulemaking at http://www.regulations.gov and solicits public comment.
+In accordance with NEPA, CBP has carefully reviewed the EA developed by NPS and has determined that it accurately considers all potential impacts of the project; therefore, CBP intends to adopt the EA developed by NPS and issue a FONSI.
+CBP has posted the EA prepared by NPS and a Draft FONSI on the CBP Web site at http://www.cbp.gov and in the docket for this rulemaking at http://www.regulations.gov and solicits public comment.
 Members of the public may submit comments via email to CBPEnvironmentalPrograms@cbp.dhs.gov or via mail to U.S. Customs and Border Protection, Environmental Planning Branch, 1331 Pennsylvania Ave.
 NW., Suite 1220, Washington, DC 20229.
 Please reference “Boquillas” in the subject line.
 CBP will accept comments on these documents until December 27, 2011.

 - Organization and functions (Government agencies)